 Once you have found the right humane mouse trap to try out, the next step is to find the best bait for mouse traps.
-There are hundreds of different things you can try as bait, however, many will often not work as well.
+There are hundreds of different things you can try as bait, but many will often not work as well.

 Mice are very opportunistic species, which means they will adapt to many different living conditions.
-They can survive really well with a little food and very little water for a long period of time.
-They prioritize reproduction over almost anything else, and that is why if you have a mouse in your house, chances are you will have many more soon.
+They can survive well with a little food and very little water for a long period of time.
+They focus on reproduction over almost anything else, and that is why if you have a mouse in your house, chances are you will have many more soon.

-So let’s go over some of the things mice love and hate, shall we?
+So let’s go over some of the things mice love and hate, sound good?

 What Mice Love

 Mice are kind of like fat slow slobs, except they’re usually not fat or slow.
 In fact, they’re usually slender and quick.
 But the reason I say they’re like fat slobs is because those are the types of food they prefer in people’s homes.

 Mice like foods that are sugary and fatty.
 Things like gooey peanut butter and soft smelly cheese are right up their alley, but that will NOT work with every mouse.
 I have observed some mice come near peanut butter and various cheese and walk right past it.
 So the right bait for a mouse will vary quite a bit.

 What Mice Hate

 We know what mice love, but what do they hate?
-Mice are said to hate many things such as peppermint, peppermint oil, cayenne pepper, various other types of pepper, cloves, ammonia, chili oil or powder, mothballs, and other similar things.
+Mice hate many things such as: